-An average working week for full-time lead teachers will be approximately 40 hours, including off-site planning time outside the classroom.
+An aver age working week for full -time lead teachers will be approximately 40 hours, including off -site planning time outside the classroom.

-- Full-time lead teachers will be paid one (1) hour per week for classroom planning/preparation and one (1) hour per week for uploading TS Gold observations and assessments (2 hours total per week).
-The afternoon float teacher will be paid (1) hour per week for off-site classroom planning/preparation. - Assistant teachers will be paid one (1) hour per week off-site to help support their classroom lead teacher.
+- Full-time lead teachers will be paid one (l) hour per week for classroom planning/preparation and one (l) hour per week for uploading TS Gold observations and assessments (2 hours total per week).
+The afternoon float teacher will be paid (l) hour per week for off-site classroom planning/preparation. - Assistant teachers will be paid one (1) hour per week off-site to help support their classroom lead teacher.